 Dr. Felix Zandman Professor of International Management, the Wharton School, University of Pennsylvania

-The Annual Forum is sponsored in part by the Centers for International Business Education, a Title VI grant from the U.S. Department of Education.
+This event was sponsored in part by CIBE, a Title VI grant administered by the U.S. Department of Education.

 Past Annual Forums